2026-2027 Casper Test Dates for US Medical Schools

 11. Confirm and submit your test reservation payment.

-Ensure you register for your test at least three days before you plan to take the test, as identity verification and payment processing can take time.
+Ensure you register for your test at least 3 days before you plan to take it, as identity verification and payment processing can take time.
 Keep in mind that unless otherwise indicated, all test times are in EDT/EST. Double-check the date and time of your test to ensure you account for any time zone differences.

 Preparing for the Casper Test